marobo/timor_geodata/README.md

 ```

 ### Test
-Runserver and then check
+Runserver and check
 ```
 ./manage.py runserver
 ```

-Visit the site and see the geodata display in admin
+Visit the site and see the geodata display in the admin

 [http://127.0.0.1:8000/admin/timor_geodata/
 ](http://127.0.0.1:8000/admin/timor_geodata)